Mt. San Antonio College to UCSB

 Frequently Asked Questions

-Can I use the TAG program to guarantee admission to UCSB for Computer Science from Mt.
-San Antonio College?
+Can I use TAG to guarantee my transfer from Mt.
+SAC to UCSB for Computer Science?

 Is IGETC accepted for Computer Science at UCSB?